Residual Multi-Fidelity Neural Network Computing

 To address this issue, we put forth a residual multi-fidelity computational framework.
-Given a low-fidelity and a high-fidelity computational model, we formulate the correlation between the two models in terms of a residual function, a possibly non-linear mapping between 1) the shared input space of the models together with the low-fidelity model output and 2) the discrepancy between the two model outputs.
-This formulation is motivated by the observation that the discrepancy between the model outputs often has small magnitude (or norm) relative to the high-fidelity quantity of interest.
-Indeed, learning a quantity of small size has been shown to be beneficial in \cite{Aku_etal:2022} where the authors derive absolute network generalization error bounds directly proportional to the uniform norm of the target function and inversely proportional to the network complexity.
-As such, given a network error tolerance, and assuming the discrepancy between model outputs is small relative to the high-fidelity quantity, the residual framework, as opposed to learning the correlation between models directly, enables the correlation between models to be learned to the desired accuracy by a network of lower complexity, thereby requiring less expensive to acquire training data.
-This trained network is then used as a surrogate to efficiently generate additional high-fidelity data.
-Finally, the enlarged set of originally available and newly generated high-fidelity data is used to train a deep network that learns, and acts as a cheap to evaluate surrogate, for the high-fidelity QoI.
-We present three numerical examples to demonstrate the power of the proposed framework.
-In particular, we show that dramatic savings in computational cost may be achieved when the output predictions are desired to be accurate within small tolerances.
+Given a low-fidelity and a high-fidelity computational model, we formulate the relation between the two models in terms of a residual function.
+This function is defined as a possibly non-linear mapping between 1) the shared input space of the models together with the low-fidelity model output and 2) the discrepancy between the two model outputs.
+This formulation is motivated by a recent theoretical result \cite{Davis_Motamed:2024}, which shows that for a large class of bounded target functions with minimal regularity assumptions there exists a ReLU network whose approximation error is bounded above by a quantity proportional to the uniform norm of the target function and inversely proportional to the network complexity.
+As such, given a specified network error tolerance, and assuming the discrepancy between model outputs has a small uniform norm relative to the high-fidelity quantity, the residual framework allows the relationship between models of different fidelity to be learned within the desired accuracy using a network of lower complexity.
+This approach, in contrast to directly learning the mapping between models, reduces the amount of training data required, thus making it less costly to acquire.
+The trained network is then used as a surrogate to efficiently generate additional high-fidelity data.
+Finally, the enlarged set of originally available and newly generated high-fidelity data is used to train a deep network that learns, and acts as a fast-to-evaluate surrogate, for the high-fidelity QoI.
+We present four numerical examples to demonstrate the power of the proposed framework.
+In particular, we show that significant savings in computational cost may be achieved when the discrepancy between models is small in uniform norm and the output predictions are desired to be accurate within small tolerances.